 Limitations

-Specific rules would limit the availability of the enhanced Ontario rebates in certain circumstances to ensure that the enhanced Ontario rebates apply as intended.
+Specific rules limit the availability of the enhanced Ontario rebates in certain circumstances to ensure that the enhanced Ontario rebates apply as intended.
 These rules would be similar to rules that accompanied the introduction of the GST/HST First Time Home Buyers’ Rebate.

 Claiming an Enhanced Rebate for the 8 per cent Portion of the HST